twhitehead/soaring-ontariomaps/Names/notes.md

 * Water Feature - lakes, rivers, and such, do want

 Some entries, such as forces bases and the great lakes, have an English and a French entry on top of each other.
 There doesn't seem to be a good way to distinguish between the two from the names database itself.
+The [*english.py*](english.py) python code in this directory will go through the *cgn_on_shp_eng.shp* shape file and drop all but the most English (as measured by the probability of being English vs French as computed by the NLTK TextCat classifier) of all entries with a common geometry.
+This seems to work well in practice.